P9428/Prism-VST-Plugin/README.md

 ### Installing the plug‑in

-Extract the archive and run the helper script:
+Extract the archive and run the helper script from anywhere:

 ```bash
 ./scripts/install_plugin.sh
 ```

-The script copies the library to the standard VST3 directory for each OS:
+The script locates the build folder automatically and copies the library to the standard VST3 directory for each OS:

 - **Windows** – `C:/Program Files/Common Files/VST3`
 - **macOS** – `/Library/Audio/Plug-Ins/VST3`
 - **Linux** – `~/.vst3`

 Once installed, any compatible DAW should automatically find the plug‑in.
+This "one-click" installer ensures your producer friends can download the archive, run the script, and start using Prism immediately.

 ## Running the example host